wogara/bluejeans-chat-sdk/README.md

 this SDK enables users to easily integrate the bluejeans chat feature into any application

+# Installation

+To use the library locally without publishing to a remote npm registry, first install the dependencies by changing into the directory containing package.json (and this README).
+Then, in the command window, run:

+npm install

 # Getting Started
 Please follow the installation instructions, create a BlueJeans meeting using our API, obtain the meeting ID, and execute the following JS code: